frequently asked questions.

 IS THERE A PRIZE FOR THE WINNERS?

 Yes!
-One winner in each category will win a monetary prize (amount to be confirmed), all shortlisted authors will receive a gift, and all longlisted authors will receive a certificate of recognition.
+One winner in each category will win a monetary prize (amount to be confirmed) and all longlisted authors will receive a certificate of recognition.
 All winning books will be featured and showcased in a widely distributed brochure.

 WHAT'S THE POINT OF THE DANZ BOOK AWARD?

 DANZ is so much more than an award!
 Our initiative is a way of supporting time-strapped educators, parents, carers, and booksellers across the two countries, and beyond, to recommend, stock, and offer books to children, which have more than a convenient label of diversity.
-We aim to share books which have the best, fairest, and most accurate representation of marginalised and minority people and communities across Australia and New Zealand.
+We aim to share books which have the best, fairest, and most accurate representation of marginalised and minority people and communities across Australia and New Zealand and ones that children have loved and voted for.

 HOW WILL DANZ PROMOTE THE LONGLISTED TITLES?

 We have many plans in development!
-On top of the build-up, hype, and celebration of our award over the next twelve months, DANZ will be producing a quality, colourful brochure, both digital and print, showcasing every longlisted book chosen by our panel of judges.
+On top of the build-up, hype, and celebration of our award, DANZ will be producing a quality, colourful brochure, both digital and print, showcasing every longlisted book chosen by our panel of judges.
 This brochure will be distributed to schools and school libraries in Australia and New Zealand through the extensive channels of ASLA and SLANZA, and we hope many other organisations who want to get involved.

 WHO CAN BE A SPONSOR?